PCCM announces the 2022 Princeton Materials Science Postdoctoral Fellowship competition is now OPEN.

-- Christie Chiu: Dr. Chiu recently earned her Ph.D. from Harvard University, where she worked on Prof. Markus Greiner's lithium quantum gas microscope team.
+- Christie Chiu: Christie earned her Ph.D. from Harvard University, where she worked on Prof. Markus Greiner's lithium quantum gas microscope team.
 As a PCCM Postdoctoral Research Associate, Christie worked with Prof. Andrew Houck studying condensed matter physics with superconducting circuits.
 In 2022, Christie moved to ECE department as Postdoctoral Research Associate and is still working with Andrew Houck.

-- Sehmus Ozden: Dr. Ozden earned his Ph.D. from Rice University in Materials Science and the Nanoengineering Department while workingd with Prof. Pulickel M. Ajayan.
-As a PCCM postdoctoral fellow, Sehmus will be working with Prof. Rodney Priestley and Prof. Craig Arnold.
+- Sehmus Ozden: Sehmus earned his Ph.D. from Rice University in Materials Science and the Nanoengineering Department while working with Prof. Pulickel M. Ajayan.
+As a PCCM postdoctoral fellow, Sehmus worked with Prof. Rodney Priestley and Prof. Craig Arnold.

-- Xiaomeng Liu: Dr. Liu earned his Ph.D. from Harvard University while working with Professor Philip Kim's group.
+- Xiaomeng Liu: Xiaomeng earned his Ph.D. from Harvard University while working with Professor Philip Kim's group.
 Xiaomeng works with Prof. Ali Yazdani focusing on two-dimensional materials and twisted bilayer graphene samples that host exotic quantum behavior, including unconventional superconductivity.

 2018 PCCM postdoctoral fellow

-- Navid Bizmark: Dr. Bizmark earned his Ph.D. from the University of Waterloo, Canada, while working with Professor Marios Ioannidis' group.
+- Navid Bizmark: Navid earned his Ph.D. from the University of Waterloo, Canada, while working with Professor Marios Ioannidis' group.
 Navid worked with Prof. Rodney Priestley focusing on generating Pickering emulsions with structured colloids and hybrid polymer/inorganic nanostructured systems.

 2017 PCCM postdoctoral fellows

-- Nakita Noel: Dr. Noel earned her Ph.D. from Oxford University, U.K. while working with Prof. Henry J. Snaith.
+- Nakita Noel: Nakita earned her Ph.D. from Oxford University, U.K. while working with Prof. Henry J. Snaith.
 Nakita worked with both Prof. Craig Arnold and Prof. Barry Rand at Princeton.
 Article about Nakita Noel.

-- Dillon Wong: Dr. Wong recently earned his Ph.D. from UC, Berkeley where he worked with Prof. Michael Crommie's group.
+- Dillon Wong: Dillon earned his Ph.D. from UC, Berkeley where he worked with Prof. Michael Crommie's group.
 At Princeton, Dillon works with Prof. Ali Yazdani doing microscopy of 2D materials.
 Beginning June 2022, Dillon will be based with the Department of Physics.

 2016 PCCM postdoctoral fellow

-- Antonia Statt; Dr. Statt completed her Ph.D. in physics at the Johannes Gutenberg University of Mainz, Germany in October 2015 after three years working with Professor Kurt Binder's group.
+- Antonia Statt: Antonia completed her Ph.D. in physics at the Johannes Gutenberg University of Mainz, Germany in October 2015 after three years working with Professor Kurt Binder's group.
 She worked with the Prof. Panagiotopoulos at Princeton and is now an Assistant Professor at the University of Illinois (Materials Science & Engineering Department).